“You do not even know what will happen tomorrow. What is your life? You are a mist that appears for a little while and then vanishes.”

 What was he doing during his last moments on earth?
 Taking his little girl to go play basketball.
 That’s what Grace and I do…

 I can’t imagine the helplessness he felt as he knew the helicopter was going down, clutching Gigi I’m sure.
 I can’t imagine the Altobelli’s, the Chester’s, Christina Mauser, and Ara Zobayan–the instant panic they faced…and I don’t want to.
 If anything positive could come of this crash, it’s that they didn’t suffer.
 It was an instant death for them all.
 I’ve seen the footage and there’s no way they felt a thing.

 A prayer for Vanessa, the Bryant girls, and the families of the victims: Heavenly Father, right now, I lift up these dear people directly to you.
 The pain they’re feeling, I cannot even understand, but you can.
-You feel their pain, I know you do, God.
+You feel their agony, I know you do.
 Jesus showed us this.
 Today, I ask for you to let them know you’re there.
 I ask for you to comfort them on the deepest level possible.
-I ask that you remind them of your great love, and the promise of reuniting with their loved ones in the future.
+Remind them of your great love and the promise of reuniting with their loved ones in the future.
 Through faith in Christ we’ll all meet again one sweet day.
 No more death.
 No more mourning.
 No more tears or pain.
 Strengthen them with your grace.
 It is sufficient for all our needs.
 Amen.